aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pdfsaveoptions/_index.md

 ### securityOptions {#securityOptions--}

-Set this options, when security is need in xls2pdf result.
+Set these options, when security is needed in xls2pdf result.

 ```javascript
 securityOptions : PdfSecurityOptions;